-The concept of a messaging platform within organisations is not a new one.
+Messaging platform within organisations is nothing new.
 Slack first broached the principle of improving internal communications, which in turn improved productivity and performance.
 Plenty of companies are trying to innovate this principle, and the Bangkok-based Eko Communications is one of them.

 As part of Eko’s recent growth, the company has bagged $5.7 million in Series A funding in a round led by Gobi Partners.
-Eko intends to introduce mobile-centric communications to large companies with more than 1,000 staff members.
+Eko intends to introduce mobile-centric communications to large companies (with 1,000+ staff members).
 This is what sets them apart from larger competitors like Slack.
 The billion-dollar U.S. company is embedded in a huge number of tech companies, but Eko is definitely aiming for a different clientele.

 “We’re very different,” said Korawad Chearavanont, founder and CEO.
 “If you look at Slack’s client base, it’s very techy and focused on small teams… when the team becomes too big, it becomes less strong.
 With Eko, the bigger the team becomes, the stronger it is.
 For companies with less than 100 employees we’d recommend going to a rival.”